Computing the Lie algebra of the differential Galois group: the reducible case: Decomposition and Flags for the Off-Diagonal Part

 constructed above is called an \emph{isotypical flag} (or $\Psi$-isotypical flag) for $W$. \end{definition}

 We now discuss how to compute such a $\Psi$-isotypical flag.
 We have explained how to compute the isotypical decomposition so we start by computing the $\Psi$-isotypical flag of an indecomposable $\Psi$-space.
-We thus need to be able to solve the following two problems: \begin{itemize} \item Given a $\Psi$-space, find an irreducible $\Psi$-subspace. \item If $U\subset V$ is an irreducible $\Psi$-subspace, determine the maximal $n\in \mathbb{N}^*$ such that $V$ is a direct sum of $n$ subspaces $\Psi$-isomorphic to $U$, i.~e. $nU \subset V$. \end{itemize} To solve the first problem, it is sufficient to be able to determine whether a $\Psi$-space is irreducible or not and, if not, to compute a non trivial $\Psi$-subspace.
+We thus need to be able to solve the following two problems: \begin{enumerate} \item[\textbf{P1:}]{Given a $\Psi$-space $V$, find an irreducible $\Psi$-subspace $U\subseteq V$}. \item [\textbf{P2:}] If $U\subset V$ is an irreducible $\Psi$-subspace, determine the maximal $n\in \mathbb{N}^*$ such that $V$ {contains} a direct sum of $n$ subspaces $\Psi$-isomorphic to $U$, i.e. $nU \subseteq V$. \end{enumerate}

-We first note that, when $\hsub(\kk)$ contains a finite number of irreducible subspaces, there is a simple method to achieve this.